 The system stabilizes within a tighter tolerance window.

-Baseline arousal shifts upward by degrees too small to register in isolation.
+Baseline tension shifts upward by degrees too small to register in isolation.
 Highs soften.
 Lows flatten.
 The margin for additional demand shrinks.
 Each day begins slightly closer to its limit than it once did — not enough to alarm, but enough to accumulate.

 Because the shift is gradual, it rarely feels like loss.
 It feels appropriate.